vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/assess.md

 ## Look up the Stack Outputs

 1. Go to the stack outputs and look for the website URL stored in the **albEndpoint** output value.
 Test access to the site by right clicking and opening in a new tab.
-Note the URL for your site as this will be used throughout this workshoop round.
+Note the URL for your site as this will be used throughout this workshop round.

 2. For an AWS sponsored event, while in the stack outputs, note the **ScannerUID** value.
 This Id value will be used to identify the posture of your site within the automated scanner and the <a href="http://waflabdash.awssecworkshops.com/" target="_blank">associated dashboard</a>.